-In our experience, the most important factor contributing to the success of your fundraising effort will be the videos and pictures you provide!
+In our experience, the most important factor contributing to the success of your fundraising effort will be the pictures and videos you provide!

-- Pictures that show a sense of urgency, are compelling and have an emotional appeal will generate the greatest attention
+- Pictures that show a sense of urgency, are compelling and have an emotional appeal will generate the most donations

-- Go to them – get down on your pet's level and focus on the eyes and expressions
+- It's all in the eyes.
+Get down on your pet's level and focus on your pet's eye

 - Use both hands to keep the camera smooth and steady

 - Take lots of pictures and submit only the very best.
 It's far better to have 2 amazing photos that 5 mediocre!

 - Show your pet's current condition (ailment) for a sense urgency